PV Glare & Law: A Practical Guide

 In the United Kingdom, detailed proof is often a mandatory prerequisite for granting Planning Permission.
 British planning authorities (LPAs) require proactive simulations that follow a clear traffic light logic:

 A special focus is on the safety of railways.
-A special focus is on the safety of railways.
 Network Rail (external link) requires, based on the standard NR/L2/SIG/10157 (external link), proof that reflections neither dazzle train drivers nor impair the visibility of signals (Signal Sighting).
-British assessments are considered a blueprint for investors in 2026 to design projects as "future-proof" already in the planning stage.
+British expert reports are considered a blueprint for investors in 2026 to design projects as "future-proof" already in the planning stage.

 In the USA, the legal system is strictly divided.
-While the federal level regulates flight safety, the protection of local residents is the responsibility of local authorities.
+While the federal level regulates aviation safety, the protection of local residents is the responsibility of local authorities.

 FAA Regulation (Federal Level)

-Since the regulation update in May 2021, the FAA aviation authority has focused almost exclusively on protecting control towers (ATCT).
-Glare affecting pilots is often considered acceptable today, as it resembles reflections from water surfaces.
-Proof is provided via Form 7460-1, with the FAA no longer prescribing specific tools, thus placing methodological responsibility on the assessors.
+Since the new regulation in May 2021, the FAA has focused almost exclusively on protecting control towers (ATCT).
+Glare for pilots is now often considered acceptable as it resembles reflections from water surfaces.
+Proof is provided via Form 7460-1, with the FAA no longer prescribing specific tools, placing methodological responsibility on the assessors.

 Zoning and Public Nuisance (Local Level)

-Outside airports, local zoning boards make decisions.
-Significant impairment may lead to classification as a "Public Nuisance," which under US law can result in severe consequences such as demolition orders.
-Technically, a strict distinction is made between glint (short flashes < 1 second) and glare (sustained glare > 1 second).
-The industry standard is the simulation of retinal irradiance according to the SGHAT standard (external link) of the Sandia National Laboratories.
+Outside airports, local zoning boards decide.
+Significant impairment can lead to classification as a "Public Nuisance," which under US law can result in drastic consequences such as demolition orders.
+Technically, a strict distinction is made between Glint (short flashes < 1 second) and Glare (sustained glare > 1 second).
+The industry standard is the simulation of retinal exposure (Retinal Irradiance) according to the SGHAT standard (external link) of the Sandia National Laboratories.

 Asia: Strict Limits in the Vertical City

 In the densely populated metropolises of Asia, such as Singapore or Tokyo, the focus is almost exclusively on Building-Integrated Photovoltaics (BIPV) and facade solutions.
 The Building and Construction Authority (BCA) in Singapore has set strict reflection limits for facades due to the extreme building density.
-During the approval phase, computer clustering is used to simulate how reflections affect opposite high-rise buildings.
-The goal is to prevent visual disturbances in residences and the heating of street canyons caused by concentrated reflections.
+Here, during the approval phase, computer clustering is used to simulate how reflections affect opposite high-rise buildings.
+The goal is to prevent visual disturbances in apartments and the heating of street canyons caused by concentrated reflections.

 Australia and Canada: Flight Safety and US Standards

-Australia and Canada prioritize flight safety in their regulations under the supervision of CASA and Transport Canada, respectively.
-In residential areas, decisions are usually made by local municipalities.
+Australia and Canada prioritize flight safety in their regulations under the supervision of CASA and Transport Canada respectively.
+In residential areas, decisions usually lie with local municipalities.
 Since detailed national standards for urban areas are often lacking, the US SGHAT standards (Sandia National Laboratories) have become the technical benchmark in these countries.
-This highlights the trend that scientifically based simulations of retinal irradiance have become the global language in glare management.
+This highlights the trend that scientifically based simulations of retinal exposure have become the global language in glare management.

 Limits for PV Glare in Comparison (2026)